Thursday, 30 May 2019

 Answer:

-I am not right wing, and I share your concern that people on the right are often quite uncaring.
+I am not right wing, and I share your concern that many people on the right are quite uncaring.
 My political views are pretty centrist.

-Homosexual practice and transgendering are extremely important moral issues that have to do with insulting God.
+Homosexual practice and so-called ‘transgenderism’ are extremely important moral issues that have to do with insulting God.
 Essentially these are not issues of the left or right at all.

 Have courage

-I hope and pray that readers of this article will have found what I have said helpful.
+I hope and pray that readers of this article will find what I have said useful.

-If you are a Christian who is under fire on LGBT issues, know that you are not alone.
+If you are a Christian who is under fire on LGBTQ issues, know that you are not alone.
 There are many other brothers and sisters who are being persecuted in this way too.

 Don’t be embarrassed or hesitant to stand up for Christian truth.
 Have courage, even if many people are against you.
 Remember, one person with God is a majority.